 We are two stubborn, bright, funny, loving, intense, troubled people.
 We would be hard on anyone.
 We are hard on each other.

 My paternal grandparents, from what I hear, sometimes couldn’t stand each other.
 They’d divide the kids and go live in different houses.
 My Grandpa was loved by everyone, my Grandma was apparently an evil witch.
 They managed to raise nine kids together and make it to see their fiftieth anniversary.
 I don’t know how they did that.
 I don’t know how anyone does.

 Back in the old days, marriage was for life.
 Richer or poorer, better or worse, love or hate.
 Divorce was frowned upon, people were encouraged to work it out.
 That isn’t true anymore.
 People go through half-a-dozen marriages sometimes, or more, before they die.
 My dear friend Bruce is on #3, and he’s only 37.
 I have never been married, but I’ve had a few longer relationships.
 Sometimes they end with me throwing things.

 I don’t know what makes love last.
 I don’t know how much you’re supposed to fight to keep something going when it’s so easy in today’s society to just walk away.

-What I do know is that I am immensely lucky that I had Travis to come home to when I left the loony bin.
+What I do know is that I am immensely lucky that I had my partner to come home to when I left the loony bin.

 One striking feature of borderline personality disorder– striking because it is so accurate for me– is described like this: “A pattern of intense and stormy relationships with family, friends, and loved ones, often veering from extreme closeness and love (idealization) to extreme dislike or anger (devaluation).”